 - The technician will be able to see the genitalia of the baby, but won’t disclose the gender, as sex determination is banned in India.

 - You can see the baby’s hands and feet.
 You can also see all the movements that the baby makes during the scan.

-If any abnormalities are detected during the 17 weeks ultrasound scan, the radiologist will speak to your doctor and let her know the nature of the problem.
+If any abnormalities are detected during the 17th-week ultrasound scan, the radiologist will speak to your doctor and let her know the nature of the problem.
 The doctor will then guide you on the next steps to be taken.
-Tests like blood tests, level 2 ultrasounds, CVS, and amniocentesis help in confirming the exact nature of the anomaly.
+Tests like blood tests, level 2 ultrasounds, CVS, and amniocentesis may help in confirming the exact nature of the anomaly.
 The doctor will then discuss treatments and other options with you.